nikolaygtitov/CSC540/Project/README.md

   * Maximum occupancy of any room at any hotel must not exceed *9 (nine)* guests.
   * The number of room(s) does not change once the Hotel is in use.
+* Rooms
+  * Room rate is measured per day.
+  * A room must always be available unless it is reserved by a customer (e.g. no maintenance, unexpected indefinite repairs, and etc.)
 * Staff
   * Each member of hotel Staff is uniquely identified by his or her ID.
   * Each member of the Staff has at most one phone number.